REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Roundleaf dogwood Cornus rugosa F

-Red-osier dogwood Cornus sericea Cornus stolonifera CFM
+Red-osier dogwood Cornus sericea Cornus stolonifera CFSM

 American elder Sambucus canadensis C